Workforce

 Workforce Training Programs

-The Texas Skills Development Fund & Skills for Small Business initiatives (Texas Workforce Commission) provide local, customized training and funding opportunities for new and expanding businesses through Trinity Valley Community College, Eastfield College, and Texas State Technical College.
+The Texas Skills Development Fund & Skills for Small Business initiatives (Texas Workforce Commission) provide local, customized training and funding opportunities for new and expanding businesses through Trinity Valley Community College, Dallas College, and Texas State Technical College.